jundalisay/superb/content/en/maharlika/laws/pandemic.md

 The  Interagency Preparedness  Plan under clause (i) shall include a description of -

-(I) departmental or agency responsibility and accountability for each component of such plan;
+1. departmental or agency responsibility and accountability for each component of such plan;

-(11) funding reqnirements and sources; (111) international   collaboration and coordination efforts; and (IV) recommendations and a timeline for implementation of such plan. (b) Report. - (i) In General. -The Committee shall submit to the President and  Congress, and make available  to the public, a report  that includes the Interagency Preparedness Plan. (ii) Updated Report. - The  Committee  shall  submit  to  the President and Congress,  and  make available  to  the  public, on a biannual basis, an update of the report that includes a description of- (I) progress  made toward  plan  implementation, as described under clause (i); and (11) progress of the national preparedness programs. (c) Consultation  With International  Entities. - In   developing the preparedness plans described  under subparagraph (a)  and  the report  under * ~
+2. funding reqnirements and sources;
+3. international collaboration and coordination efforts
+4. recommendations and a timeline for implementation of such plan.

+(b) Report. -

+(i) In General. -The Committee shall submit to the President and  Congress, and make available  to the public, a report  that includes the Interagency Preparedness Plan.

+(ii) Updated Report. - The  Committee  shall  submit  to  the President and Congress,  and  make available  to  the  public, on a biannual basis, an update of the report that includes a description of-

+(I) progress  made toward  plan  implementation, as described under clause (i); and (ii) progress of the national preparedness programs.

-. subparagraph (b), the Committee  may consult with representatives from the World Health Organization, the World Organization for Animal Health, and other international bodies, as appropriate.
+(c) Consultation  With International  Entities. - In   developing the preparedness plans described  under subparagraph (a)  and  the report  under subparagraph (b), the Committee  may consult with representatives from the World Health Organization, the World Organization for Animal Health, and other international bodies, as appropriate.

 4. Public Education and Awareness Campaign

 (A) In General

 The Secretary, in consultation with the Director of the National Center for  Disease  Prevention and  Control and the Philippine  Information Agency,  shall develop an outreach campaign with respect to public education and awareness of influenza and influenza preparedness.

-(B) Details of Campaign. -The campaign established under subsection (A) shall - (1) be culturally and linguistically appropriate for domestic populations; (2) target high-risk populations  (those most likely to contract, transmit, and die from influenza); (3) promote personal influenza precautionary measures and knowledge, and n the need for general vaccination, as appropriate; and (4) describe precautions at the national and local level  that could be implemented during pandemic influenza, including quarantine and other measures.
+(B) Details of Campaign. -The campaign established under subsection (A) shall -

+- (1) be culturally and linguistically appropriate for domestic populations;
+- (2) target high-risk populations  (those most likely to contract, transmit, and die from influenza);
+- (3) promote personal influenza precautionary measures and knowledge, and n the need for general vaccination, as appropriate; and (4) describe precautions at the national and local level  that could be implemented during pandemic influenza, including quarantine and other measures.

 5. Health  Professional  Training